Kinaman History, Family Crest & Coats of Arms

 The Kinaman surname comes from a proud and ancient past.
 The name Kinaman appeared originally in Gaelic as O Connachtain.

 The surname Kinaman was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from very ancient times.

 Early History of the Kinaman family

-Another 408 words (29 lines of text) are included under the topic Early Kinaman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kinaman research.
+Another 91 words (6 lines of text) are included under the topic Early Kinaman History in all our PDF Extended History products and printed products wherever possible.